-- 30.1 Advertising must be readily recognisable as such. - 30.2 Advertising must not use techniques which exploit the possibility of conveying a message subliminally or surreptitiously. - 30.3 Advertising must not prejudice respect for human dignity. - Advertising must not contain any material likely to incite violence or hatred against a group of persons or a member of a group of persons based on any of the grounds referred to in Article 21 of the Charter of Fundamental Rights of the European Union of 7 December 2000, as adopted at Strasbourg on 12 December 2007.
+- 30.1 Advertising must be readily recognisable as such. - 30.2 Advertising must not use techniques which exploit the possibility of conveying a message subliminally or surreptitiously. - 30.3 Advertising must not prejudice respect for human dignity. - Advertising must not contain any material likely to incite hatred based on race, sex, religion or nationality.

-30.4.2 Advertising must not contain any prohibited material, as defined in section 368E(3) of the Communications Act 2003.
 30.5 Advertising must not include or promote any discrimination based on sex, racial or ethnic origin, nationality, religion or belief, disability, age or sexual orientation.
-30.6 Advertising must not encourage behaviour prejudicial to health or safety.
-30.7 Advertising must not encourage behaviour grossly prejudicial to the protection of the environment.
+Advertising must not encourage behaviour prejudicial to health or safety.
+30.6 30.7 Advertising must not encourage behaviour grossly prejudicial to the protection of the environment.
 30.8 Advertising of the following products is prohibited: 30.8.1 cigarettes or other tobacco products 30.8.2 any prescription-only medicine.
-30.8.3 electronic cigarettes or electronic cigarette refill containers (as defined in the section 368R of the Act) 30.9 Advertising of alcoholic drinks is only permitted in on-demand programme services if 30.9.1 it is not aimed specifically at persons under the age of eighteen, nor does it, in particular, depict such persons consuming alcoholic drinks; 30.9.2 it does not link the consumption of alcohol to enhanced physical performance or to driving; 30.9.3 it does not create the impression that the consumption of alcohol contributes towards social or sexual success; 30.9.4 it does not claim that alcohol has therapeutic qualities or that it is a stimulant, a sedative or a means of resolving personal conflicts; 30.9.5 it does not encourage immoderate consumption of alcohol or present abstinence or moderation in a negative light; and 30.9.6 it does not place emphasis on high alcoholic content as being a positive quality of alcoholic drinks.

-- 30.10 Advertising must not cause physical or moral detriment to persons under the age of eighteen. - 30.11 If advertising contains material which might seriously impair the physical, mental or moral development of persons under the age of eighteen, the material must be made available in a manner which secures that such persons will not normally see or hear it. - 30.12 Advertising must not directly exhort persons under the age of eighteen to purchase or rent goods or services in a manner which exploits their inexperience or credulity. - 30.13 Advertising must not directly encourage persons under the age of eighteen to persuade their parents or others to purchase or rent goods or services. - 30.14 Advertising must not exploit the trust of persons under eighteen in parents, teachers or others. - 30.15 Advertising must not unreasonably show persons under eighteen in dangerous situations.
+30.8.3 electronic cigarettes or electronic cigarette refill containers (as defined in the section 368R of the Act) 30.9 Advertising for alcoholic drinks is prohibited unless 30.9.1 it is not aimed at persons under the age of eighteen, and 30.9.2 it does not encourage excessive consumption of such drinks.
+30.10 Advertising must not cause physical or moral detriment to persons under the age of eighteen.
+30.11 If advertising contains material which might seriously impair the physical, mental or moral development of persons under the age of eighteen, the material must be made available in a manner which secures that such persons will not normally see or hear it.
+30.12 Advertising must not directly exhort persons under the age of eighteen to purchase or rent goods or services in a manner which exploits their inexperience or credulity.
+30.13 Advertising must not directly encourage persons under the age of eighteen to persuade their parents or others to purchase or rent goods or services.
+30.14 Advertising must not exploit the trust of persons under eighteen in parents, teachers or others.

+30.15 Advertising must not unreasonably show persons under eighteen in dangerous situations.

+APPENDIX 3 VSPS

+ADVERTISING RULES FOR

+VIDEO-SHARING PLATFORMS

-APPENDIX 3 VSPS ADVERTISING RULES FOR VIDEO-SHARING PLATFORMS REGULATED BY STATUTE
+REGULATED BY STATUTE